 Newman’s MA programme in Victorian Studies fuses historical, literary and philosophical approaches to the Victorian period to provide you with a deep and holistic understanding of the Victorian era.
 Situated in the ‘leading Victorian city of the age’ (Asa Briggs, 1962), Newman provides the ideal setting to study the Victorians.
-The course will make use of the facilities of Birmingham Museum and Art Gallery, home of one of the finest nineteenth century art collections in the UK.
+The course will make use of the facilities of the Birmingham Midland Institute one of the most important civic bodies of Victorian Birmingham.

 • Use of the facilities of the Birmingham and Midland Institute.

 • Expert tours of the Birmingham Museum and Art Gallery.

 • Fieldwork and use of the archival holdings at Newman University.

 • Interdisciplinary modules taught by experts in social and political history, fine art, architecture, literature and theology.

 • Online activities and assessment providing flexibility for you.